goauthentik/authentik/website/docs/integrations/services/nextcloud/index.md

 ## NextCloud

-In NextCloud, navigate to `Settings`, then `SSO & SAML Authentication`.
+In NextCloud, ensure that the `SSO & SAML Authentication` extension is installed.
+Navigate to `Settings`, then `SSO & SAML Authentication`.

 Set the following values: